 Why the Fiftieth Year?

-One possible reason the Year of Jubilee was set to occur every 50 years could be tied to the symbolic importance of the number in biblical tradition.
+One possible reason the Year of Jubilee was set to occur every 50 years could be tied to the symbolic importance of the number fifty in biblical tradition.
 The number seven holds significant spiritual meaning, representing completeness and divine perfection, as seen in the seven-day week culminating in the Sabbath.
-Seven cycles of seven years, or 49 years, thus symbolize a complete cycle of time.
-The 50th year, following this complete cycle, signifies a new beginning and an extension of the divine order into the people’s everyday lives.
+Seven cycles of seven years, or 49 years, symbolize a complete cycle of time.
+7 X 7 = 49.
+The 50th year, following this complete cycle, signifies a new beginning and an extension of the divine order within people’s everyday lives.

 The Significance of Seven Weeks